mailund/r-programmer-blog/content/post/scoping-rules-and-nse/index.md

 draft = false
 +++

-Earlier this week, I wrote some tweets about how you have to be careful about scopes when you do non-standard evaluation.
+Earlier this week, I wrote some tweets about how you have to be careful about scopes when you do "non-standard evaluation".
 I cover this in both [*Metaprogramming in R*](https://amzn.to/2QHONDT) and [*Domain-Specific Languages in R*](https://amzn.to/2QHMNLL), but this tweet

 {{< tweet 1041563992332881920 >}}

 made me write about it again—only this time in a twitter thread.

-Well, I say thread—I don't actually know how to do that, it seams; I just replied to the tweet a bunch of times and apparently that doesn't make a thread, it therefore my reply was hard to read.
-This is apparently where I went wrong
+Well, I say thread—I don't actually know how to do that, it seems; I just replied to the tweet a bunch of times, and apparently that doesn't make a thread, it, therefore, my reply was hard to read.
+Apparently, this is where I went wrong

 {{< tweet 1041815478493229061 >}}